Who are we

 Complaints

-Should you feel unsatisfied with our handling of your data, or about any complaint that you have made to us about our handling of your data, you are entitled to escalate your complaint to a supervisory authority within the European Union.
-For the United Kingdom, this is the Information Commissioner’s Office (ICO), who is the lead supervisory authority.
-Its contact details can be found at https://ico.org.uk/global/contact-us/
+Should you feel unsatisfied with our handling of your data, you are entitled to lodge a complaint with the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection matters.
+Further information can be found at https://ico.org.uk